Hyundai Tucson NX4

 A failing catalytic converter destroys itself through fuel ingress.
 Ceramic particles are drawn into the combustion chambers and cause cylinder bore scoring, leading to complete engine failure.

 Symptoms: Knocking, progressive oil consumption, power loss, blue exhaust clouds; engine seizure in the final stage. - !!
-Recall: Cylinder Bore Scuffing (Piston Rings) from 60,000 km
+Piston Ring Oil Consumption (Class Action Affected) from 80,000 km

 - !!
 Excessive Oil Consumption from Piston Rings from 50,000 km